Email hosting for ecommerce: transactional email and shared support in one place

 When an ecommerce business should choose something else

 Stores that need Shopify-native email marketing (abandoned cart sequences, product recommendations, campaign analytics) need a marketing email tool.
-SHIPMAIL handles hosting and transactional email, not marketing automation.
+Shipmail handles hosting and transactional email, not marketing automation.

 Stores with high support volume that need ticket numbers, SLAs, macros, and customer satisfaction ratings should use a dedicated helpdesk like Zendesk or Help Scout.
 Shared inbox works for lean support teams, not high-volume support operations.

 Stores sending more than 100,000 transactional emails per month may need dedicated sending infrastructure.
-SHIPMAIL handles typical small-to-mid-size transactional volume well, but very high volume senders should evaluate dedicated transactional providers.
+Shipmail handles typical small-to-mid-size transactional volume well, but very high volume senders should evaluate dedicated transactional providers.

 Core pain points